The pains we hear every week from principals who grew from one store to several. None of them are about boats.

 Marina is the right fit for 2–3 location groups.
 Fleet is where multi-brand operators with 4+ locations land.

 "Multi-location is where this system earns its keep.
-Before BoaterOS, Monday morning was my controller calling each GM for their numbers.
-Now I open one dashboard with my coffee and I already know the week before anybody picks up."
+Before BoaterOS, Monday morning meant the controller calling each GM for their numbers.
+Now the principal opens one dashboard with their coffee and already knows the week before anybody picks up."